Being a great speaker is just the first step.

 - Selected audience and event manager testimonials demonstrating your performance as a speaker

 - Other items that support your value as an authority in your field, like a summary of radio, TV or print media coverage, information about your published books and so on

 - A speaker’s agreement tailored to your services that you can provide to event managers and other speaking clients

 We also work with you to identify a carefully-curated short list of speaker topics, and we come up with great names for each one.
 (This step addresses a very common mistake – speaking on lots and lots of topics, and giving your talks titles that are blah and boring.)

 We also help you settle on an appropriate fee and spell out the kinds of speaking engagements you’d like to do.
 That way you’ll be able to confidently discuss your terms with event managers, rather than sounding hesitant and inexperienced.

-And last, we provide you with a draft speaker's agreement tailored to your specific situation.
+And last, we usually help you put together a draft speaker’s agreement tailored to your specific situation.
 Because nothing looks small-time faster than not having an agreement ready to send when a conference manager calls and wants to hire you.